-(Tip: Make sure to put cardboard or something between the fabric otherwise the wax will soak through and create a resist on the other side of the fabric as well)
+(Tip: If your fabric is a T-shirt, or a folded piece of fabric, make sure to put cardboard or something else between the fabric.
+Otherwise, the wax will soak through and create a resist on the other side of the fabric as well)

 3. Wait for the wax to dry completely.

 4.Soak the fabric in dye fixer.
 Use warm water, but not too hot.
-If the water is to hot it could re-melt the wax and mess up your design.
+If the water is to hot it could re-melt the wax and ruin your design.

-5. Ring the fabric out and tie it up in the design you wish to achieve.
+5. Ring the dye fixer out of the fabric and tie it to be the design you wish to achieve.